lahiruherath/lahiruherath.github.io/index.md

 1. Was involved in the development of 19 automated shoulder strap making machine which would full automate the shoulder strap production for bras.
 Upgraded the drawings and the design and managed the project adhering to timelines and supervised fabrication and installation.

-2. Designed a Fabric Bonding machine with lower cost and with the required unique requirement for production. https://www.youtube.com/watch?v=GeSRl1T7y20&feature=youtu.be
+2. Designed a Fabric Bonding machine with lower cost and with the required unique requirement for production.  <a href="https://www.youtube.com/watch?v=GeSRl1T7y20&feature=youtu.be">Video</a>

 3. Re designed a Fabric Molding machine to cater larger molds as a requirement by a customer.
-Wrote the cost effective firmware for the machine using Arduino https://www.youtube.com/watch?v=yJOjEGN-oGo
+Wrote the cost effective firmware for the machine using Arduino  <a href="https://www.youtube.com/watch?v=yJOjEGN-oGo">Video</a>

 4. Designed a machine and wrote the firmware using PIC for a shoulder strap Measuring Unit for the purpose of dispensing the correct quantity from the RM stores

-5. Created a low cost efficient Performance Monitor for the use of data collection and performance monitoring of machine operators using raspberry pi and python https://www.youtube.com/watch?v=3SPhckUXqRM
+5. Created a low cost efficient Performance Monitor for the use of data collection and performance monitoring of machine operators using raspberry pi and python  <a href="https://www.youtube.com/watch?v=3SPhckUXqRM">Video</a>

-6. Designed a fabric relaxing and dispensing unit for the Fabric Inspection department. https://www.youtube.com/watch?v=_8_MBdww0ok
+6. Designed a fabric relaxing and dispensing unit for the Fabric Inspection department.  <a href="https://www.youtube.com/watch?v=_8_MBdww0ok">Video</a>

 7. Developed a smart automated chopper for the sewing process by tapping into the machine from outside circuitry using a pic microcontroller and a fibre optic sensor